dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 it's interactions and all the dependencies as well.
 Particles which do not have quantum effects like this could be combined to form "new" particles, which do not have such dependencies ... maybe.

-life is the inevitability that entropy will push matter to self organize into higher forms, eventually to those that have the capacity to instantiate higher-levels of information.  life forms need to process information. therefore, life forms internalize information about their world in the form of self-organized matter composed of various representations of that information, including the life forms experience.

-this sets the basis for the continuum of consciousness, which is formed from the undeniable fact that we have a window to the world. life processes streams of information. the very fact that we have this experience of information means that we have consciousness, at least some level of it. even if it's not a very big window or not a very "significant" one, it is our window to the world. even a spider must, on some implicit level, deal with the fact that it is experiencing the reality of that window to the world.

-as senses evolve, they provide us with a bigger window to that world. as our brains evolved, they provide us with a better processing that expands that same window with aggregate information at various levels, expanding to the kind of consciousness that human beings experience. the kind that forces us to question why? why am i here? what is my purpose? what is my directive?

-in fact, life and especially self-aware life is the universe's means of becoming aware of itself.